Kakumi/PokeDesktop/README.md

 * Dig – For ground-dwelling Pokémon (e.g. Diglett)

 You can disable smart movement entirely to make all Pokémon use simple walking instead.

+### <a name="sounds"></a>Sounds
+Pokémon can emit their cries when an emotion appears or when you click on them.
+These triggers are configurable.

 ### <a name="show-player-party-pokémon"></a>Show Player Party Pokémon
 Displays the Pokémon from the player's current save file directly on the desktop/taskbar.
 (Between 1 to 6 Pokémon)